CodesOfRishi/smartcd/README.md

 <details>
 <summary><strong><code>SMARTCD_CLEANUP_OPT</code></strong></summary>
-To use a different option name for removing invalid paths from log, export <code>SMARTCD_CLEANUP_OPT</code> with your desired option.
-This defaults to <code>--clean</code>.
+To use a different option name for removing invalid paths from log, export <code>SMARTCD_CLEANUP_OPT</code> with your desired options with <i>spaces</i>.
+SmartCd will validate only the first 2 options provided in the env.
+This defaults to <code>"-c --clean"</code>.
 </details>

 <details>
 <summary><strong><code>SMARTCD_VERSION_OPT</code></strong></summary>
-To use a different option name to print version information, export <code>SMARTCD_VERSION_OPT</code> with your desired option.
-This defaults to <code>--version</code>.
+To use a different option name to print version information, export <code>SMARTCD_VERSION_OPT</code> with your desired options with <i>spaces</i>.
+SmartCd will validate only the first 2 options provided in the env.
+This defaults to <code>"-v --version"</code>.
 </details>

 ## Other Info